 The noodles produced in the factory can also be purchased from the shops in the Roadside Station for anyone who wants to grab a few packs at home!

 Light Meals and Cafeteria at Roadside Station Gaisen Zakura Shinjō-Juku

 From the shop, they also have a few takeaway menus.
 While it is mainly coffee, soft-served ice cream, and other soft drinks, they do make margarita pizza that we vegetarians can eat (=ﾟωﾟ)ﾉ.

 Inside their cafeteria, there are a couple of rice or noodle menus.
-But if you are strict with your vegetarian diet (i.e., no dairy, eggs, or both), you can only purchase inari sushi or zenzai (sweet red bean soup with rice cake).
-The stock used for their noodle soups will most likely contain seafood extract, and the curry rice in Japan usually contains traces of meat.
+But if you are strict with your vegetarian diet (i.e., no dairy, eggs, or both), you can only purchase inari sushi or Zenzai (sweet red bean soup with rice cake).
+The stock used for their noodle soups will most likely contain seafood extract, and curry rice in Japan usually contains traces of meat.

 As their menu changes from time to time, if you plan to enjoy a meal there, you can also utilize our Essential Japanese Travel Phrases for Vegetarian article to order a delicious meat-free meal!

 Fudō Falls – Shinjō Village (不動滝 – 新庄村)